Newport station (PATH): History

 In 1956, the Erie Railroad consolidated its operations with the Lackawanna Railroad and moved to Hoboken Terminal.
 A few years later, the small New York, Susquehanna and Western Railway ceased operations at the Erie Terminal, which was torn down soon afterwards.

 Beginning in the late 1980s, the once-vacant railyards surrounding the station were turned into residential, office, and retail towers, and the neighborhood became known as Newport.
 As part of the redevelopment, Pavonia Station itself was renamed and underwent extensive renovations, including improved lighting, floors, walls, ceilings, artwork, and the installation of a new headhouse with escalators and elevators.

 The station underwent further renovations in 2001–2003 with the installation of an additional elevator in order to re-open the side platform to regular use after four decades of inactivity.

+In 2023, a proposal for a 420-foot, 40-story mixed-used high rise on top of the station was announced.
+The tower will house 423 residential units, including 71 studios, 211 one bedrooms, and 141 two bedrooms.
+It will feature 3,450 square feet of retail space on the lower floors, and 45,000 square feet of commercial office space.
+Additionally, the building will include 6,400 square feet of amenity space on the fourth floor, 14,150 square feet of common outdoor space, including a covered patio and roof terrace.
+The building will include 218 bicycle parking space.
+The development will also spruce up the area around the station, including new sidewalks, 16 new trees, new landscaping, and seatwalls.

+On the morning of August 4, 2025, a train caught fire at the Newport station, hospitalizing several passengers for smoke inhalation conditions.

 Station layout

 The station has two tracks.
 There is one island platform serving southbound trains and one side platform serving northbound trains.